appcelerator-training-archive/tcad_certification/README.md

 # TCAD Certification Training

-This project houses the training materials needed for the Titanium Certified Application Developer (TCAD) program.
+This project houses the training materials needed for the Building Native Mobile Apps (BNAPPs) course, which corresponds to the Titanium Certified Application Developer (TCAD) certification exam.
-This training includes two course levels:

-* 100 Level Courses (Zero To App Series, Free)
-* 200 Level Courses (Building Native Mobile Apps)

-## Contributing a module

-To contribute a new training module, copy the template directory to a new directory, named by the __MODULE NUMBER__ you will be using:

-	cp -r template 101

-The template contains all the starter materials you will need.
-Check out the template README for training module deliverables.

 ## Confidentiality

-Unless otherwise noted, the content in this repository can be considered confidential and proprietary property of Appcelerator, Inc.
+Unless otherwise noted, the content in this repository can be considered confidential and proprietary property of Appcelerator, Inc. It is made available to Appcelerator certified instructors and other specifically-permitted individuals.
+You may not share or publish the contents of this repository without prior approval from Appcelerator.